UnrealMultiple/TShockPlugin/Economics.Projectile/README.en.md

-# Economics.projectile custom barrage
+# Economics.Projectile custom barrage

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- Custom barrage makes your weapon more cool
+- Custom barrage makes your weapon more cool.

 > [!
-Note]
+NOTE]
-> Need to install front plug -ins: Economicsapi, Economics.rpg (this warehouse)
+> Pre-plug-ins need to be installed: EconomicsAPI, Economics.RPG (this warehouse).

 ## Update log